sidneykung/Movie-Data-Analysis/README.md

 Include any other key information about what you used to complete this project.
 * Maybe that you used Python and its built-in library Pandas

-### Business Problem
-Microsoft sees all the big companies creating original video content, and they want to get in on the fun.
-They have decided to create a new movie studio, but the problem is they don’t know anything about creating movies.
-They have hired you to help them better understand the movie industry.
-Your team is charged with exploring what type of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

-### Methods
-"This project uses descriptive analysis, including description of trends over time.
-This provides a useful overview of AAC's typical intakes and outcomes to identify resource needs."

 ### Results